Create a Study Plan to Pass the PHR Certification Test [and SHRM-CP]

-The Swipeclock team understands how difficult the PHR exam is.
-We’ve put together a PHR exam prep guide for Human Resource professionals pursuing this important career milestone.
+The Swipeclock team understands how difficult the PHR and SPHR certifications exams are.
+We’ve put together a PHR exam prep guide for Human Resource professionals pursuing these important career milestones.

 First, a little context.
-Then we discuss the tips.
 Skip forward if you don’t need any background info.

 PHR Exam: 3 Numbers You Need to Know

 - The PHR certification exam is a computer-based test.
-It currently has 175 questions.
-There is a 3-hour time limit.
+It currently has 90 scored questions and 25 pre-test questions.
+There is a 2-hour time limit.

 - 500: To pass you need a scaled score of 500.
-There is no partial credit for any of the questions.
-Those who take the test and fail can’t find out which questions they failed.
+There is no partial credit for any of the questions and those who take the test and fail can’t find out which questions they failed.

 Clearly, you need a strategic study plan.
 Think both quality and quantity.
-Use a variety of good study materials.
-Then spend a lot of time using them.
+Use a variety of good study materials and follow a roadmap for structured preparation.

 6 PHR Exam Study Tips

 Before you decide when to take the exam, consider your current level of readiness and work experience.
-Consult the HRCI exam content outlines and compare to your strengths and weaknesses.
+Consult the HRCI exam eligibility guidelines.

 This is the exam weighting by functional area: